bbqkees/ems-esp-domoticz-plugin/README.md

 ## Compatibility
 The plugin works with all versions of EMS-ESP.
 So the old versions with the Telnet interface are supported but also the new versions with the web interface (1.9.0 and onwards).<br>
-<b>In firmware 1.9.2 the MQTT topics have changed though.
-I am going to provide a major update.
-A test version is ready in the dev channel. <br>
+<b>In firmware 1.9.2 the MQTT topics have changed though, its recommended to upgrade the firmware to 1.9.3 if possible.
-Its recommended to stay on 1.9.1 until further notice.
-If you are on 1.9.2 or later, hc1 will now work.</b><br>
+If you are on older firmware versions than 1.9.2  and are unable to upgrade, do not update the plugin as it will break compatibility with the thermostat.
 <br>
-There have been a lot of additions in the EMS-ESP firmware lately particularly regarding support for multiple heating circuit.<br>
+There have been a lot of additions in the EMS-ESP firmware lately particularly regarding support for multiple heating circuits.<br>
-There is no support for multiple heating circuits in the plugin yet.<br>
+If you are already on 1.9.2 or later, hc1 will now work.</b><br>
-At this point 24 devices and sensors are created by the plugin.
+In the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev) a test verion is available with support for all 4 heating circuits hc1 to hc4.<br>

 # Installation and configuration